 A versatile and resilient NBA guard whose career-defining playoff explosion proved he could seize the moment on basketball's biggest stages.

-Terance Mann’s professional path is a lesson in readiness.
-Drafted with the 48th overall pick in 2019 by the Los Angeles Clippers, he was never the headline prospect.
-Instead, he carved out a role through relentless energy, defensive hustle, and a willingness to do whatever the team needed.
-His breakthrough arrived in the 2021 Western Conference Semifinals.
-With the Clippers' stars sidelined, Mann erupted for 39 points, propelling his team to its first-ever Conference Finals and cementing his place in franchise lore.
-That game became the signature for a player whose value lies in his athleticism, improving three-point shot, and ability to guard multiple positions.
-After six seasons as a beloved glue guy in LA, his trade to Atlanta in 2025 opened a new chapter, testing his ability to translate his winning role-player skills into a different system.
-Mann’s story resonates because it’s built on a single transcendent night that validated years of unglamorous work.
+Terance Mann scored 39 points in the 2021 Western Conference Semifinals, propelling the Los Angeles Clippers to their first-ever Conference Finals.
+Drafted 48th overall in 2019, he carved out a role through relentless energy, defensive hustle, and willingness to do whatever the team needed.
+With the Clippers' stars sidelined, his breakout performance validated years of unglamorous work.
+Mann's value lies in his athleticism, improving three-point shot, and ability to guard multiple positions.
+After six seasons as a glue guy in LA, his trade to Atlanta in 2025 opened a new chapter, testing his role-player skills in a different system.

 1981–1996